MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

      - ``1 << 31``
      - Special flag denoting critical incidents.

-The special value ``DRAWING_SUCCESS`` (defined as ``0``) represents a state where no drawing log flags are set, so encountering this value means that no incident was reported.
+The special value ``DRAWING_SUCCESS`` (defined as ``0``) represents a state where no drawing log flags are set, so encountering this value means no incident was reported.

 New flag constants may be added in future versions of MicroUI.
-Also, their actual values may change and the developer should not rely on them.
+Also, their actual values may change, and the developer should not rely on them.

 .. hint::

    Sometimes, incidents may match more than one flag constant.
-   In such cases, the VEE Port may report the incident with multiple flags by combining them with the bitwise OR operator (``|``) just like any other flags.
+   In such cases, the VEE Port may report the incident with multiple flags by combining them with the bitwise OR operator (``|``), just like any other flags.
    For example, an out-of-memory incident occurring in an underlying drawing library may be reported with the value ``DRAWING_LIBRARY_INCIDENT | DRAWING_OUT_OF_MEMORY``.

 Embedded targets
 ----------------

 MicroUI exposes two functions to be used in the VEE Port.
-Both functions are declared in ``LLUI_DISPLAY.h`` and their documentation is available in that file.
+Both functions are declared in ``LLUI_DISPLAY.h``, and their documentation is available in that file.

 * ``LLUI_DISPLAY_reportWarning`` reports a warning to the application.
   It will set the flags passed as an argument in the graphics context.
-  It will *not* reset the previous flag values, thus retaining all reported incidents until the flags are cleared by the application.
+  It will *not* reset the previous flag values, thus retaining all reported incidents until the application clears the flags.
 * ``LLUI_DISPLAY_reportError`` reports an error to the application.
   It behaves similarly to ``LLUI_DISPLAY_reportWarning``, except it will additionally set the flag ``DRAWING_LOG_ERROR``.
   This special flag will cause an exception to be thrown in the application the next time the application checks the flags.